The Antarctic Bubble (by Diego Fdez-Sevilla PhD)

 In a previous post I discussed atmospheric dynamics and thermodynamics using a pressure cooker to point out some mechanisms being in place in our weather events and climatic development.
 Here in this post, and in relation with the question of how can Antarctica, the coldest part of our planet, gain Ice when the atmosphere seems to keep absorbing GHGs which in turn enhance its thermal conductivity through water vapour, I want to use a very common form of language that we encounter when we try to understand what is going on in the coldest part of our house, our freezer.

 If your house, “or planet”, has a high humidity level, simply opening and closing the freezer door (polar Jet Streams) will cause some amount of frost to accumulate.
 The freezer has a built in heater to melt this build-up in the “Arctic specifications model”, but the “Antarctica model” does not.

-One of the recent publication addressing the situation at the Antarctic pole shows the ice cover extent pointing out that “Sea Ice Extent in Antarctica Bottoming Out at Lowest on Record”.
+One of the recent publication (3 March 2017) addressing the situation at the Antarctic pole shows the ice cover extent pointing out that “Sea Ice Extent in Antarctica Bottoming Out at Lowest on Record”.

 A point in space can be under an enormous pressure in one instant and very low in the next one.
 That happens if such point in space is inside a balloon being inflated.